Post ADOPTION INFORMATION and SERVICES

 The Past Adoptions Team is contactable for assistance to mediate between parties in the implementation of existing Adoption Plans.

 12. What if I was born in another country but my adoption was in Western Australia?

 In the case of intercountry adoptions, the process of the child becoming available for adoption occurs in the birth country.
 Records, as available, are provided by the authorised agency in the birth country to the Western Australian adoption services during the placement process.
-Adoption information held by the Department may be applied for by completing the Application for Past Adoption Services.
+Adoption information held by the Department may be applied for by completing the Application for Post Adoption Services form.

 The extent of information available can vary and the requirements for past adoption services in the birth country can vary between countries.
 For example, Korea requests all past adoption services and requests for birth family contacts is directed through the department’s Past Adoption services of the state in which adoption occurred.

 13. Can I get my adoption discharged?

 The Family Court of Western Australia may make an order to discharge an adoption if satisfied there are sufficient grounds to do so.
 There are limited people who can apply to have an adoption discharged including the adult adoptee, the Attorney General and the Chief Executive Officer of the Department for Child Protection.

 Persons who wish to make an application are required to advise the Chief Executive Officer of the Department of this intention in writing.
 Further information about the grounds for a discharge can be obtained by contacting Past Adoptions.
 Applicants may wish to seek independent legal advice.